 #3: Make your article lead into the byline.

 Whatever you offer in your byline, whether it’s a link to your opt-in or some other type of landing page, you want your article to flow into it.
 Your byline should more or less be a conclusion to your article.

 For example, if your article is about using household objects to teach math to your homeschooled kids, then your byline might mention that this isn’t the only thing you can do with common household objects, and then link to an article or free report on using them to teach science.

 Don’t mince words or beat around the bush!
 Tell your reader exactly what you want them to do.
 If you’re wishy-washy, they’ll just move on.
 So many readers move on without taking action, because they aren’t really sure what action you want them to take.
 If you want them to click – tell them to click!

 Guest posting can do amazing things for your traffic and visibility.
-But you need to know how to write an author bio that encourages those readers to click through and learn more about your blog.
+But you need to create the right byline to go with your posts.
 Following these tips will help you make it happen!